maketea90/messagingApp/README.md

 This may not work for a few tries, if it errors out just give it some time and rerun, repeating as necessary until it manages to run properly.
 This is because it takes firebase some time to fully create the project before adding rules and indexing.

-### allow email/password signup
+### Allowing signup via email/password

 The final bit of setup is to enable sign up by email/password in the firebase project/app.

 You must manually enable this in the Firebase Console:

-    - Go to console.firebase.google.com, login via google if necessary and select your project (the default name should be "maketea90-chatapp-10").
+- Go to console.firebase.google.com, login via google if necessary and select the project (the default name should be "maketea90-chatapp-10").

 - In the left navigation menu, find the Build section and click Authentication.

 - Click get started.

 - Select the Sign-in method tab.

-    - Click the provider we need ("Email/Password").
+- Click the provider needed ("Email/Password").

 - Toggle the Enable switch to the on position, and then click Save.

 ### Starting/accessing the app

-to start the app:
+To start the app:

 - *npx expo start --tunnel*